 Since there is very little technical info on the professional hvlp application of Brite Tone, and because switching to a viable non-toxic finishing process has been such a game changer for me personally, I am sharing my finishing schedule to hopefully advance the pool of shared knowledge among those who may be looking to move away from lacquer and toxic chemicals.

-A big plus is that Brite Tone is easier to sand than lacquer.
-No gummy pigtails; cuts to clean white powder.
-Gold sandpaper works fantastic, and causes no fish-eye issues.
+A big plus is that Brite Tone is easier to sand than lacquer – no gummy pigtails – cuts to clean white powder.
+3M Blue and Gold sandpaper works fantastic, and causes no fish-eye issues.

 For all it’s amazing properties, there is a learning curve involved in switching to Crystalac.
 It is not as forgiving to spray as lacquer and drips easier.
 The sweet spot is narrower.
 It’s all about good spray-gun technique, and laying down smooth thin wet coats.